Staffordshire Short Breaks Sufficiency Statement

 The Aiming High free activity offer

-- Children and young people can access a set amount of free activities each month (usually 1 a month, with extra during the school holidays).
+- Children and young people can access two free activities each month.
 This is known as the Aiming High free activity offer.

 - Once your free activities have been used for a particular month, children and young people can take part in additional activities.
 There will be a charge for these (where applicable, charges will be highlighted in individual adverts).